-Student results on MCAS tests are reported according to the following achievement levels:
+Student results on legacy MCAS tests (in spring 2017: Grades 5 and 8 STE, Grade 10 ELA and mathematics, and high school STE) are reported according to the following achievement levels:

 The achievement level definitions below, which apply across subject areas and grade levels, are used as a basis for determining the minimum score for each of the achievement levels on each of the MCAS tests.
 Also linked below are definitions of achievement levels for each content area tested.
 The general and content-specific definitions are meant to help teachers, students, parents, and others understand the meaning of the MCAS results.

 Students at this level demonstrate a comprehensive and in-depth understanding of rigorous subject matter, and provide sophisticated solutions to complex problems.

 Students at this level demonstrate a solid understanding of challenging subject matter and solve a wide variety of problems.